A Complete Guide to Data Conversion: Types, Examples & Consultant Insights

 This is a high-level conversion service, which requires data to be encoded from formats like ASCII to UTF-8 so it can support multilingual content and international systems.

 This applies to every type of data that one migrates from traditional systems to the cloud after converting it into a massive volume.
-This service is typically required when your users are multiple who need its accessibility with security and usability.
+This service is typically required when your users are multiple and need its accessibility with security and usability.

-Real-Life Examples of Data Conversion
+Real-Life Examples of Data Conversion: Strategic Industry Use Cases

 Now that you have understood the type of data conversions, let’s check out its real-life examples:

-· Healthcare Sector
+- Healthcare Sector

 Consider the case of hospitals, which require hardcopies to translate into electronic health records (EHRs) in bulk.
 This data covers patient history, test results, and prescriptions, which are digitized and secure in advanced systems for online accessibility and treatments.

-· Retail Industry
+- Retail Industry

 As retailers are shifting to e-commerce, it requires the conversion of inventory data from their offline management systems into digital product descriptions, SKUs, pricing, and images as the new platform requires.

-· Financial Institutions
+- Financial Institutions

 Banks often undergo mergers and acquisitions, requiring end-to-end transactional data input.
 It covers everything from customer account details, and loan history to payment data.
 These mergers are impossible without seamless data conversion between systems without data loss.

-· Government Agencies
+- Government Agencies

 Many governments worldwide are digitizing data and converting nationality cards, account details, voter cards, and biometric information into digital formats.
 This practice makes data stored, searched, and used online for regulatory updates and policy refinements.